About Kelp Journal

 More about Kelp Journal

-We’re looking to publish short stories and other media in fiction, non-fiction, poetry, travel, photography, true horror, and art and film for our Summer and Winter issues and our ongoing blog, The Daily Wave.
+We’re looking to publish short stories and other media in fiction, non-fiction, poetry, travel, photography, true horror, and art and film for our Summer and Winter issues and our ongoing multimedia blog, The Wave.
 A sense of place is important to us, and while no place is excluded from our appetite, we strongly prefer coastal themes, West Coast locales, surfing, and works that embody travel and adventure.
 We are not particular in terms of style and aesthetics; however, in order to reach our future goals we are looking for quality work that befits a top tier publication.

 Kelp Journal submission guidelines: